Thinking Habits that Promote Mental Strength

 STOP TRYING TO "FIX" yourself

 Those who believe they need ‘fixing’ will be caught in a continual loop of insecurity.
-When we act as though we are broken, we reinforce the idea that something is wrong with us and therefore maintain a negative self-image.
+When we act as though we are broken, we reinforce the idea that something is wrong with us, thereby maintaining a negative self-image.
 It’s not that any of us need fixing — it’s that most of us need to let go of the idea that something is wrong with us.
 We are already whole.
 It just requires us to truly see and accept this fact.

 DISTRESS TOLERANCE

 The mind will continually throw up all kinds of thoughts without trying.
-This is a given and we have thousands a day.
-Strong people know this inevitability and do not allow stressful thoughts to be engaged for long.
+This is a given, and we have thousands a day.
+Strong people recognize this inevitability and do not allow stressful thoughts to linger for long.
 They may arise, but they are not tolerated.
 We turn our attention to other things.

 SEE THE PAST FOR WHAT IT IS--THE PAST

 Mentally strong people know that the past is merely a concept.
 It is not real in the here and now.
-People who suffer allow thoughts of the past to determine their present behaviors.
+People who suffer allow past thoughts to determine their present behavior.
 This need not be.
 When we can let go of the past’s hold on us, we are free to enjoy the present.

 EXERCISE MOST DAYS